On 20 July Stephen Redmond became the first person to complete the 45km swim from Baltimore in Ireland to the Fastnet Rock and back

 Early this summer Stephen returned for a training swim out to Fastnet and two hours back.
 “With not enough training done, my shoulders seized up – and the bloody paramedic would not give me any painkillers!
 We learned a lot from that swim and came back and beast-trained in Lough Hyne and Long Island for a solid month.”
 That training involved 5am swims with six-hour swims at the weekend.

-Shaking hands with the monster
+Shaking hands with

 On 20 July Stephen started his challenge, setting off from Baltimore at 4am.
 “In darkness ‘shaking hands with the monster’ was very difficult and I was quite terrified at the start.
 Letting go is often the hardest thing.”